quintoandar/butterfree/WORKFLOW.md

 ### Github workflow

+- Open a Pull Request against `master`.
+- When the PR's approved and the code is tested, `squash and merge` to squash your commits into a single commit.
 - The creation of the release tag and the update of the PyPi version will be done automatically from the Publish workflow, you can follow [here](https://github.com/quintoandar/butterfree/actions?query=workflow%3APublish).